 Awards & Accolades – James Suckling, May 2013

 “Beautiful aromas of violets and blueberries with blue slate notes.
 Full-bodied, medium sweet with chewy tannins and a very long finish.
 A woody hint, the foliage and nuts with milk chocolate notes just scrape.
 Very refined and beautiful.”

 Neal Martin – Eroberparker.com – 95 points

 “At first, the Croft 2011 features a little morose nose, even after you have left open for 20 minutes in my glass.
 To slightly shake the aromas agree immediately presenting us with blackberry, Seville orange jam, blueberries and ripe fig – complex and quite engaging.
 There is a real minerality in this bouquet that after 30 minutes, offers attractive aromas as sea breeze to emerge from the ocean.
 The palate is medium bodied with a velvety and soft start, which incorporates fine and structured tannins.
-In the end, it closes a little, closed in tight lid and consequently is a sense of least persistence compared with Taylor’s and Fonseca.
-However, the Croft has the merit of assigning maturing in the bottle and becomes smooth and generous over the years.”
+In the end, it closes a little, …the Croft has the merit of assigning maturing in the bottle and becomes smooth and generous over the years.”